-- A. Subject to the eligibility requirements contained in paragraph 31.1(0) below, effective the first full pay period in July 2020, each bargaining unit member who does not receive a less-than-satisfactory rating on his or her annual evaluation shall receive a base rate increase (not including overtime, additional compensation, or other additions) of two percent (2%). - B. Subject to the eligibility requirements contained in paragraph 31.1(0) below, effective the first full pay period in July 2021, each bargaining unit member who does not receive a less-than-satisfactory rating on his or her annual evaluation shall receive a base rate increase (not including overtime, additional compensation, or other additions) of two percent (2%).
+A. Subject to the eligibility requirements contained in paragraph 31.1(G) below, effective July 2, 2023, each bargaining unit member who does not receive a less-thansatisfactory rating on their annual evaluation shall receive a base rate increase (not including overtime, additional compensation, or other additions) of four percent (4%).

-- C. Subject to the eligibility requirements contained in paragraph 31.1(0) below, effective the first full pay period in July 2022, each bargaining unit member who does not receive a less-than-satisfactory rating on his or her annual evaluation shall receive a base rate (not including overtime, additional compensation, or other additions) increase of two percent (2%) as an equal dollar amount determined by dividing the amount equal to 2% of the total unit salaries on each campus by FTE as of the day immediately preceding this raise. - D. One-Time Additional Payment: In consideration for the disruption brought about by COVID-19 and as a recognition for the cooperation demonstrated by members of the bargaining unit, employees on the payroll on the date of execution of this Agreement and including any furlough or other authorized leave of absence, on the date on which the General Court authorizes the cost items contained in this agreement and during the pay period during which the payment described in this paragraph is implemented shall be paid a one-time lump sum payment based on the calculation below.
+B. Subject to the eligibility requirements contained in paragraph 31.1(G) below, effective January 14, 2024, , each bargaining unit member who does not receive a less-than-satisfactory rating on their annual evaluation shall receive a base rate increase (not including overtime, additional compensation, or other additions) of four percent (4%) as an equal dollar amount determined by dividing the amount equal to 4% of the total unit salaries on each campus by FTE as of the day immediately preceding this raise..